Fields overview

 Relational fields (#1)

-Relational fields differ in terms of how many tables and rows they can reference (read this blog post for more details)
+Relational fields differ in the number of tables and rows they can reference (read this blog post for more details)

 Starting with BGDatabase 1.7.5- viewRelationSingle and viewRelationMultiple fields are recommended over manyTablesRelationSingle and manyTablesRelationMultiple fields (read this blog post for more details)